Don’t miss the 30th-anniversary tour of Lord of the Dance, a mesmerising celebration of dance and culture.

 What’s On at Alexandra Theatre

-The Alexandra Theatre events calendar for 2024 is packed with an exciting mix of shows.
-Some of the biggest West End musicals are coming to town, so don’t wait to book tickets for Olivier Award-winner Dear Evan Hansen in October and the hilarious The Book of Mormon in December.
+The Alexandra Theatre events calendar for 2025 is packed with an exciting mix of shows.
+Some of the biggest revivals are coming to town, so don’t wait to book tickets for Calamity Jane, with West End star Carrie Hope Fletcher, in January and Olivier Award winner An Inspector Calls in May.

-Finally, the Alex is hosting some of the biggest family-friendly musicals of recent years, so book ahead for your school holiday entertainment!
-Shrek the Musical is on tour in April, and an exciting new version of 101 Dalmatians in July.
-Whether you want to laugh, cry or be inspired, there are plenty of events to choose from this year!
+Finally, the Alex is hosting some of the biggest family-friendly productions of recent years, so book ahead for your school holiday entertainment!
+Horrible Histories - Awful Egyptians and a roarsome new show from the National History Museum, Dinosaurs Live!, are both on tour.
+Whether you want to laugh, cry or be inspired, there are plenty of events to choose from.

 About the Alexandra Theatre